Note: Changes in the following standards and policies may go into effect periodically.

 Audit Grades: Generally, students may audit master’s level courses on a space-available basis and with the permission of the program office.
 Students who audit a course will not receive academic credit for the course.
 The decision to audit is irreversible.
 A final grade of AU is assigned to the student’s permanent record.
 Auditors participate in all classroom activities, projects, and assignments but do not receive evaluation for their work.
 College of Liberal Arts graduate writing courses, School of Business MBA modules, and EdD courses may not be audited.
 Contact the program office for audit registration and fee information.
 Students intending to audit a course must submit an audit registration form with the required approvals to Registration and Records (East Hall 113) no later than the add/drop deadline.

-Minimum Grade and GPA Requirements: Unless otherwise noted, only grades of B- or better, or Pass, are applicable to graduate degree and licensure programs and students must maintain a 3.00 cumulative GPA.
+Minimum Grade and GPA Requirements: Unless specified differently below, the minimum grade required for graduate degree, licensure, and certificate program courses is B- or Pass, and students must maintain a 3.00 cumulative GPA.

 Graduate Legal Education - Paralegal Certificate and Master in the Study of Law: Minimum grade of C- is required and students must maintain a cumulative 2.00 GPA.

-School of Business - Masters programs: Minimum grade of C is required and students must maintain a cumulative 3.00 GPA.
+School of Business - Masters and Certificate programs: Minimum grade of C is required and students must maintain a cumulative 2.80 GPA.

-School of Education - EdD program: Minimum grade of B is required and students must maintain a cumulative 3.00 GPA.
+School of Education and Leadership - EdD program: Minimum grade of B is required and students must maintain a cumulative 3.00 GPA.

-Creative Writing Programs: Residencies, internships, and capstone projects are graded on a Pass/No Pass basis, while all other courses are assigned letter grades.
+Creative Writing Programs: Residencies, internships, and capstone projects are graded on a Pass/No Pass basis.

-School of Education: Capstone, dissertation, student teaching, and licensure advanced practica are graded on a Pass/No Pass basis (except for the Reading License Advanced Practicum which is taken for a letter grade).
-All other course work that is to be used toward a degree or licensure must be taken for a letter grade.
+School of Education and Leadership: Capstone, dissertation, and licensure advanced practica are graded on a Pass/No Pass basis (except for the Reading License Advanced Practicum which is taken for a letter grade).
 The practicum seminar and exit interview in the Administrative Licensure Program are taken for no credit, but a “P” is issued upon completion of the processes.

 Repeat Grades and GPA: A course may only be repeated if the final grade received was below the minimum requirement for the program (see minimum grade requirements by program above).
 All grades earned remain permanently on the transcript record; however, only the grade and credit recorded for the last time the course is taken are used in the calculation of the cumulative GPA and credits earned.
 Students incur normal tuition charges for repeated courses.
 When a repeated course is a transfer course, the repeated grade is not counted in the Hamline GPA.